2006 FIVB Men's Volleyball World Championship

-The 2006 FIVB Volleyball Men's World Championship was held in Japan from 17 November to 3 December 2006.
+The 2006 FIVB Men's Volleyball World Championship was held in Japan from 17 November to 3 December 2006.
 Like the previous edition, 24 teams participated in the tournament.
 Brazil won the Tournament (retaining their championship title), defeating Poland 3:0 in the final match.
 Bulgaria placed 3rd, defeating Serbia and Montenegro 3:1 in the 3rd place match.
 The Polish team dedicated this achievement to the deceased Polish volleyball player Arkadiusz Gołaś.
 The team honored him at the award ceremony, when they wore T-shirts with the number 16 and the words "Golas".

 Host

 Finals hosts Japan.
 The tournament was held in six Japan cities.